openstax/raise-moodle-spikes/README.md

 ### Deploying a local environment

-You can use the following commands to get a basic local environment running using `docker-compose`:
+You can use the following commands to get a basic local environment running using `docker-compose` (you may want to modify values in `.env` beforehand):

 ```bash
 $ docker-compose up -d